wptrainingteam/train-the-trainers-speaker-lessons/README.md

 ### Conclusion

-What is one thing that you got out of today?
+* What is one thing that you got out of this training?
+* Was anything unclear?
+* Any questions?

 ## Exercises